Convert Hp To Kva Calculator

 Practical Application: Generator Sizing

 One significant application of this conversion is in generator sizing.
-If you need to power a 100 hp motor, you wouldn't simply buy a 100 hp generator.
+Because of that, if you need to power a 100 hp motor, you wouldn't simply buy a 100 hp generator.
 You'd need to account for the motor's efficiency and the power factor, calculating the required kVA as shown in the example above.
-In this case, you would need a generator with a capacity significantly higher than 100 hp (approximately 103.61 kVA) to ensure sufficient power supply.
+Worth adding: in this case, you would need a generator with a capacity significantly higher than 100 hp (approximately 103.
+61 kVA) to ensure sufficient power supply.

 A Simplified Calculator (for educational purposes only)